roman-milk/roman-milk.github.io/cum-sluts-anonymous.md

  CSA is not against all sex, just certain parts that can be destructive if left uncontrolled.
 For example, neither John nor I have quit having sex with our own wives, nor have either of us tried to stop our wives when they want to go out looking for other cock.
 We are only trying to stop the self-destructive urge to eat them after other men have cum in them.
 With Mary the problem wasn't just sucking cum out of cocks, she wanted to feel that cum sprayed inside her cunt and ass.
 She could maybe get by with just making love to her husband (if he could get it up for her) but he was only interested in sex once, maybe twice a week and that just wasn't going to be enough for her.
 But we would try to help her save her marriage even if it meant that we would have to fuck her every once in a while (hey - we only swore off cum sucking) to help her take the edge off.

  Ironically, we got several our new members from one would wouldn't join herself - my wife Sid.
 She sent us two more women and three more men.
 The group continues to grow and I really think we are doing some good.
 For most of us it is a day to day thing and the times I've been tempted to go down on Sid on one of her many nights out have been many, but a phone call and a conversation with another member of the group has always been enough to see me through the crisis.
 The time span between those calls has been getting longer and longer and I am looking forward to the day that I will never have to make that call again.
 Until then I'll just have to do the best that I can - one day at a time.
-Report_Story #1